andrewunifei/CS229-Machine-Learning/General Linear Model/README.md

 There are others members that belongs to the exponential family.

 ## General Linear Model
-When dealing with a regression or classification problem, where one needs to predict the value of a particular random variable y given a set o features x, it is necessary to come up with a model.
+When dealing with a regression or classification problem, where one needs to predict the value of a particular random variable y given a set of features x, it is necessary to come up with a model.
 In order to develop a General Linear Model for a problem like this, three design choices must be made:

 1. The distribution of y, given x and set of parameters θ, is a member of the exponential family.
-2. In these types of problems, T(y) = y, so the objetive is to predict T(y) given x.
+2. In these types of problems, T(y) = y, therefore the objetive is to predict T(y) given x.
-3. There is a linear relation between η and set of features x: η = θ^Tx.
+3. There is a linear relation between η and set of features x expressed as η = θ^Tx.